A Stair Lift Changes A Young Boy’s Life

 The family’s initial thought was to add a ramp and porch to the front of the home.
 But after consulting with Russ and the Glickman team, they realized that they would need 50 feet of ramp so it was probably not a viable option.
-Incorporating a side porch and lift ended up being the best solution from both a design and functionality perspective.
-According to Margy, the lift is “life-changing”.
+Incorporating a side porch and stair lift ended up being the best solution from both a design and functionality perspective.
+According to Margy, the stair lift is “life-changing”.

 With five stairs leading to the front door, not only was this cumbersome but dangerous for her son.
-The best part of the project is how much her son loves his new lift.
+The best part of the project is how much her son loves his new stair lift.
 He’s proud of the independence he’s gained with it.

 Russ also offered suggestions for making the inside of the home work better by incorporating grab bars in the bathrooms, widening doorways where needed, and reinforcing the stair railing so that weight could safely be put on it.
 The reinforced railings allow the little boy to train and work on his strength.
 Widening the side entrance door and bathroom door to make wheelchair width also made life so much easier.